The Central Chimney Braced Frame House – Part 3

 It is when you place yourself in front of the house that you begin to appreciate the wisdom of the original location, not directly facing the sea, which is quite nearby, but following a long narrow strip of rich alluvial soil that creates a pleasing vista to the edge of the Flat River inlet, with a view, full of enigma, of the convolutions of the estuary beyond.

 It is an approach to the house arranged in a manner that is reminiscent of the Eighteenth-Century idea of the Picturesque in landscape, where your view could easily become the subject of a painting in that style.
+Even today, in its abandoned state, the property gives off a powerful feeling of a special sense of place, and one could imagine this feeling intensifying were the house ever restored and become living home once again.

 This detail from Google satellite photos gives a very clear idea of the long sweep of fields leading to salt marsh and the drainage of the Flat River.